mrdbourke/tensorflow-deep-learning/README.md

 * Spend an hour reading about [Streamlit](https://www.streamlit.io/).
 What does it do?
 How might you integrate some of the things we've done in this notebook in a Streamlit app?

 ---

+### 🛠 07 Milestone Project 1: 🍔👁 Food Vision Big™ Exercises

+**Note:** The chief exercise for Milestone Project 1 is to finish the "TODO" sections in the [Milestone Project 1 Template notebook](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/extras/TEMPLATE_07_food_vision_milestone_project_1.ipynb).
+After doing so, move onto the following.

+1. Use the same evaluation techniques on the large-scale Food Vision model as you did in the previous notebook ([Transfer Learning Part 3: Scaling up](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/06_transfer_learning_in_tensorflow_part_3_scaling_up.ipynb)).
+More specifically, it would be good to see:
+  * A confusion matrix between all of the model's predictions and true labels.
+  * A graph showing the f1-scores of each class.
+  * A visualization of the model making predictions on various images and comparing the predictions to the ground truth.
+    * For example, plot a sample image from the test dataset and have the title of the plot show the prediction, the prediction probability and the ground truth label.
+2. Take 3 of your own photos of food and use the Food Vision model to make predictions on them.
+How does it go?
+Share your images/predictions with the other students.
+3. Retrain the model (feature extraction and fine-tuning) we trained in this notebook, except this time use [`EfficientNetB4`](https://www.tensorflow.org/api_docs/python/tf/keras/applications/EfficientNetB4) as the base model instead of `EfficientNetB0`.
+Do you notice an improvement in performance?
+Does it take longer to train?
+Are there any tradeoffs to consider?
+4. Name one important benefit of mixed precision training, how does this benefit take place?

+### 📖 07 Milestone Project 1: 🍔👁 Food Vision Big™ Extra-curriculum

+* Read up on learning rate scheduling and the [learning rate scheduler callback](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/LearningRateScheduler).
+What is it?
+And how might it be helpful to this project?
+* Read up on TensorFlow data loaders ([improving TensorFlow data loading performance](https://www.tensorflow.org/guide/data_performance)).
+Is there anything we've missed?
+What methods you keep in mind whenever loading data in TensorFlow?
+Hint: check the summary at the bottom of the page for a gret round up of ideas.
+* Read up on the documentation for [TensorFlow mixed precision training](https://www.tensorflow.org/guide/mixed_precision).
+What are the important things to keep in mind when using mixed precision training?

 ## What this course is missing